A Decade's Battle on Dataset Bias: Are We There Yet?: Dataset Classification

 \paragraph{Dataset classification accuracy benefits from \textit{more training data}.}

 We vary the number of training images for YCD classification and present results in Figure \ref{fig:nimages}.

 Intriguingly, models trained with \textit{more} data achieve \textit{higher} validation accuracy.
 This trend is consistently observed in both the modern ConvNeXt and the classical AlexNet.
-While this behavior appears to be natural in \textit{semantic} classification tasks, we remark that this is not necessarily true in dataset classification: in fact, if the models \textit{were} struggling with \textit{memorizing} the training data, their generalization performance on the validation data might decrease.
-The observed behavior---\ie, more training data improves validation accuracy---suggests that the model is learning certain semantic patterns that are generalizable to unseen data, rather than memorizing and overfitting the training data.
+While this behavior appears to be natural in \textit{semantic} classification tasks, we remark that this is not necessarily true in dataset classification: in fact, if the models \textit{were} focusing on \textit{memorizing} the training data, their generalization performance on the validation data might decrease.
+The observed behavior---\ie, more training data improves validation accuracy---suggests that the model is learning certain semantic patterns that are generalizable to unseen data, rather than memorizing or overfitting the training data.

-\paragraph{Dataset classification accuracy benefits from \textit{data augmentation}.} Data augmentation \cite{Krizhevsky2012} is expected to have similar effects as increasing the dataset size (which is the rationale behind its naming).
-Our default training setting uses random cropping \cite{Szegedy2015}, RandAug \cite{Cubuk2020}, MixUp \cite{Zhang2018a}, and CutMix \cite{Yun2019} as data augmentations.
+\paragraph{Dataset classification accuracy benefits from \textit{data augmentation}.} Data augmentation~\citep{Krizhevsky2012} is expected to have similar effects as increasing the dataset size (which is the rationale behind its naming).
+Our default training setting uses random cropping~\citep{Szegedy2015}, RandAug~\citep{Cubuk2020}, MixUp~\citep{Zhang2018a}, and CutMix~\citep{Yun2019} as data augmentations.
 Table~\ref{tab:aug} shows the results of using reduced or no data augmentations.

-Adding data augmentation makes it more difficult to memorize the training images.
-However, using stronger data augmentation consistently \textit{improves} the dataset classification accuracy.
+Adding data augmentation makes it more difficult to memorize the training images, while we observe that using stronger data augmentation consistently \textit{improves} the dataset classification accuracy.
 This behavior remains largely consistent regardless of the number of training images per dataset.
 Again, this behavior mirrors that observed in \textit{semantic} classification tasks, suggesting that dataset classification is approached not through memorization, but by learning patterns that are generalizable from the training set to the unseen validation set.

 \paragraph{Summary.} In sum, we have observed that neural networks are highly capable of solving the dataset classification task with good accuracy.
 This observation holds true across a variety of conditions, including different combinations of datasets, various model architectures, different model sizes, dataset sizes, and data augmentation strategies.